jxcore/jxcore/doc/api/jxcore-command-monitor.markdown

 ## Config file

 Process Monitor can be configured with a *jx.config* file.
 If you want to use it, you should save it in the same folder, where the *jx* executable file is located.
+If the *jx* executable is a symbolic link, then the path of target file is considered.
+In general this is a dirname of `process.execPath`.

 Below is an example of a *jx.config* file.

 *jx.config*